 Once put on trial, Scott looked forward to a deal that would’ve given him a lenient sentence.
 However, his inability to find one of the victim’s remains led to the deal being canceled.
 Scott then pleaded guilty to the murders of LeAnn Emry, Jennifer Marcum, Kaysi McLeod, and Terry Kimball, which saw him get a total of 70 years in prison in 2009.
 Lori attended Scott’s trial and even took the stand during his sentencing.
 She delivered a powerful victim impact speech and even vowed to forgive her daughter’s killer.

 Scott and Lori’s marriage officially ended in 2008, once she had it annulled.
-However, since then, Lori preferred to lead a life of privacy.
+On top of it, during the annulment, she even spoke about Scott’s deception and said, “Everybody loved him, my family loved him, my friends love him, very charismatic.
+I believed I could trust him and he wanted a real normal life and I felt I could offer that to him.
+He’s not who he is,” However, since then, Lori preferred to lead a life of privacy.
 In 2015, Lori got diagnosed with terminal breast cancer, and her doctors gave her 6 months to 2 years to live.
 Still, she was brave enough to appear on the Investigation Discovery episode, where she spoke about her experiences regarding Scott Kimball.
 Unfortunately, just a few months after the episode aired, from what we can tell, Lori passed away peacefully in December 2019.

 Read More: Where Is Scott Kimball Now?